Projects / Delta Center California: Fostering Collaboration and Collective Action for Better Care

 Delta Center for a Thriving Safety Net

-Delta Center California is inspired by a larger coalition effort — Delta Center for a Thriving Safety Net — and adapted to the California setting.
+Delta Center California was inspired by a national coalition effort — Delta Center for a Thriving Safety Net — and adapted to the California setting.
 The national effort was launched in 2017 by the Robert Wood Johnson Foundation to bring together state-level behavioral health and primary care associations from 13 states to drive value-based payment and care.
 The project has proven to be a successful model for advancing integration through coordinated action on state advocacy and policy.

 What's Trending